Dentures vs. Dental Implants: Which Is Right for You?

 • Feel & Function: Completely Natural

-An implant fuses directly with your jawbone, becoming a permanent part of you.
-It restores 100% of your natural chewing power and feels so secure and comfortable that you'll likely forget it's even there.
+An implant fuses directly with your jawbone, restoring 100% of your natural chewing power.

 • Health Impact: Protecting Your Future

-By acting like a natural tooth root, a dental implant stimulates and preserves your jawbone.
-This is the only tooth replacement option that actively prevents bone loss, protecting your facial structure and the health of your smile for decades to come.
+By acting like a natural tooth root, a dental implant stimulates and preserves your jawbone — the only tooth replacement option that actively prevents bone loss.

 Understanding the Cost Differences

-The cost differences between dentures and dental implants are significant.
-A standard set of complete dentures typically costs around $1,000, with the expectation that they will need to be replaced every 5 to 7 years.
-Comparatively, a single dental implant can range from $3,000 to $6,000.
-Despite the higher initial expense, implants can last a lifetime with proper care, making them potentially more cost-effective over time.
+A standard set of complete dentures typically costs around $1,000, with replacement expected every 5 to 7 years.
+A single dental implant can range from $3,000 to $6,000.
+Despite the higher initial expense, implants can last a lifetime with proper care.

 Long-term financial implications

-While dentures may have a lower initial cost, the recurring expenses for replacements and adjustments can add up.
-Every 5 to 10 years, patients may need to invest in new dentures or maintenance.
-In contrast, dental implants, although more costly upfront, reduce the frequency of dental visits and long-term care, offering significant savings and peace of mind for patients who choose this route.
+While dentures may have a lower initial cost, the recurring expenses for replacements and adjustments add up.
+Dental implants, although more costly upfront, reduce the frequency of dental visits and long-term care costs.

 Insurance coverage considerations